HannesJo/mkdocs-material-test/docs/homepage.md

 ```
 to create the actual html webpage and preview it in the browser by clicking on the link in the terminal.

-## Transfering the webpage to GitHub
+## Transfering the files to GitHub
 Now it's time to upload the files to GitHub.
 Use the commit button in the **Source Control** tab and remember to write a short message.
 Then click on sync changes.
 If it's the first time syncing to GitHub you need to set the login and password.
 ```
 git config --global user.email "you@example.com"